 Of course, he voiced none of these thoughts.
-He silently directed their flying platform towards the hole and prepared himself for another fight.
+He silently directed their flying platform towards the Hole and prepared himself for another fight.
 The others didn’t need any explanation to understand what he was planning – stopping the cultists was the obvious goal.

 There was, however, another problem approaching.
 While they had been distracted by fighting inside the angel barrier, Eldemar’s giant eagles had been approaching the city as fast as they could.
 Now, they were just about to arrive… and Zorian could see they were aiming straight at Zorian and his flying platform.
 He supposed that the glowing cubical barrier the angels erected was very eye-catching, and the fact they had just flown out of it made them obvious targets.

 Zorian had no idea what the eagle mages would do.
 He had assumed they would recognize the angels, but the angels were busy inside the barrier and couldn’t vouch for them.
 Which meant they would probably do whatever came naturally to them in a situation like this.
 That… was not encouraging.
-For the perspective of Eldemar’s authorities, it all probably looked like a bunch of rogue mages fighting in the city and wrecking stuff in the process.
+From the perspective of Eldemar’s authorities, it all probably looked like a bunch of rogue mages fighting in the city and wrecking stuff in the process.
 They may very well decide to just bring the hammer down on everyone and sort things out later.
-Zorian had heard that was a common reaction to whenever mage disputes escalate in open battles inside a populated settlement – one side may have been entirely in the right, but Eldemar’s forces only see two troublemakers endangering innocent civilians and treat everyone as an enemy.
+Zorian had heard that was a common reaction to whenever mage disputes escalate into open battles inside a populated settlement – one side may have been entirely in the right, but Eldemar’s forces only see two troublemakers endangering innocent civilians and treat everyone as an enemy.